How to Buy a Diamond

 Use brushes sparingly as they can damage the mounting.
 Chlorine can pit and dissolve gold alloys in your mounting.
 Do not wear your ring swimming in a pool or working with chlorine solutions.
 We recommend that you bring your diamond to your trusted jeweler for a periodic inspection and professional cleaning.
 This service is always free of charge if you purchase your diamond engagement ring at Ross-Simons.

 One of the more important steps in choosing a diamond is reviewing the diamond certificate, referred to in diamond grading labs as a grading report.
 This report documents the characteristics of a diamond, including the 4C's.
 Before purchasing a diamond, review a copy of its grading report, as this is your guarantee of quality for that diamond.
-All loose diamonds on the Ross-Simons Website are certified.
+All

 As one of America's foremost fine jewelers, Ross-Simons shares the concern of all regarding conflict diamonds.
 Certainly, the hardships and military burdens faced by some of the poorest African countries require that we take the proper care when sourcing our diamonds.
 In that regard, we resolve that Ross-Simons will purchase diamonds only through legitimate dealers in open transactions.
 And in our continuing effort to provide customers with the highest quality diamonds, we will only source through legal and established diamond dealers.

 Ross-Simons and its suppliers support the Kimberley Process.
 As part of the process, we buy diamonds from manufacturers who have documentation warranting that the merchandise was obtained through legitimate channels.
 Today, the US Customs Service is actively enforcing the Kimberley Process requirements as diamonds enter American ports.

 Ross-Simons continues to support and promote the processes that uphold the legitimacy of our business in the diamond trade.